 Game theoretic analysis of international law has traditionally revolved around the Prisoner’s Dilemma, a model developed during the Cold War that reflects the general unenforceability of international agreements.
 Bilateral Investment Treaties (BITs) are, however, enforceable and require a different approach.
 The current global economic crisis will exacerbate the controversies concerning the broad powers exercised by the arbitrators appointed under BITs.
 It is thus imperative to explore a viable new game theoretic model, which can be provided by virtual worlds such as Second Life and World of Warcraft.

-The Case of Bilateral Investment Treaties (April 15, 2009).
+Jenkins, Peter, Virtual Worlds as a New Game Theoretic Model for International Law: The Case of Bilateral Investment Treaties (April 15, 2009).
 SCRIPTed, Vol. 6, No. 1, 2009.
-Available at SSRN: http://ssrn.com/abstract=1507305
+Available at SSRN: https://ssrn.com/abstract=1507305